 Over the years, Spark has seen great acceptance in the technology industry.
 When it comes to large scale data processing or big data analytics, Spark has gained attention due to its lightning fast processing speed, batch and stream data processing, support for a variety of data sources and easy to integrate with applications written in C#, Java, Scala, Python and R. In addition to big data processing, Spark also provides a bundle of libraries that can be used for machine learning.
 There are many advantages of using Spark and if you wish to learn more about its ecosystem, libraries and components and its advantages over Hadoop, check out this article explaining the differences.

 This article will focus on the Microsoft stack and briefly explain the adaptation of Spark in SQL Server 2019, Azure based platform viz Azure HDInsight, Azure Databricks and machine learning library called MMLSpark.
 You may be surprised to hear that Spark is now available on the very famous .NET and .NET Core platform as well.
-Our CEO of Cazton - Chander Dhall is an eight-time awarded Microsoft Most Valuable Professional, and was fortunate to be a part of the project where he had access to the source code before the release.
+Our CEO of Cazton - Chander Dhall who is an awarded Microsoft Most Valuable Professional, Google Developer Expert, was fortunate to be a part of the project where he had access to the source code before the release.
 Now let’s go ahead and take a quick look at those amazing platforms mentioned above!

 So far Spark APIs have been exposed for applications written in Scala, Java, Python and R. But the great news is that Spark is now available for .NET developers as a free, open-source, and cross-platform big data analytics framework.
 We are happy to announce that we have been part of the Spark.NET project for a while and today Microsoft has open sourced it.